uosjapuelks/tp/docs/DeveloperGuide.md

 #### `ItemList`

-This class keeps track of all items currently stored within Fridget, and can be easily manipulated.
+This ItemList keeps track of all items currently stored within Fridget, and can be easily manipulated.

 #### `ShoppingList`

-This class keeps track of all items the user may want to shop for, and can be easily manipulated.
+This ShoppingList keeps track of all items the user may want to shop for, and can be easily manipulated.

 #### `Command`